MapsPeople/docs/collections/_various/glossary.md

 #### Building Entrance

 A Building Entrance is a Door at the outer edge of a Building.
-It is not different from all other Doors.

 ### Category